pkspyder007/presentbuddy/README.md

 ### Installation

 #### Windows
-1. Download the latest `.exe` installer from [Releases](https://github.com/yourusername/quickpresent-oss/releases)
+1. Download the latest `.exe` installer from [Releases](https://github.com/yourusername/presentbuddy/releases)
 2. Run the installer and follow the prompts
-3. Launch QuickPresent OSS from the Start menu
+3. Launch PresentBuddy from the Start menu

 #### macOS
-1. Download the latest `.dmg` file from [Releases](https://github.com/yourusername/quickpresent-oss/releases)
+1. Download the latest `.dmg` file from [Releases](https://github.com/yourusername/presentbuddy/releases)
 2. Open the DMG file
-3. Drag QuickPresent OSS to your Applications folder
+3. Drag PresentBuddy to your Applications folder
 4. Launch from Applications (you may need to allow it in System Preferences > Security)

 #### Linux